 Please note that FAUW is unable to provide advice on the merits of cancelling and thus delaying your sabbatical.
 The decision to cancel a planned sabbatical is a personal one fraught with incredible uncertainty.
 No one is currently able to say at what point your rescheduled sabbatical request will be approved, for example.
 What happens to your teaching assignments upon cancelling your sabbatical is a department-level decision.

 We tried to discuss considerations for current sabbaticals with the University but were not successful on this front.
 Be sure to make note of the impacts of COVID-19 on your sabbatical in your sabbatical report and plan to do so for next year’s performance evaluation (and any other year that might be affected) as well.

-New: The Secretariat confirmed that members may make the decision to take the COVID-19 extension at any point up until their original tenure application date.
+All tenure-track faculty members on probationary appointments have the option to extend their tenure clock by one year.
+You may make the decision to take the COVID-19 extension at any point up until your original tenure application date.
 You do not need to make this decision or fill out any forms until that time.

 We've confirmed that the COVID-19 extension is in addition to any other probationary contract extension you may be entitled to (e.g., parental or medical leave).
 You get the usual tenure clock extension for your leave and the one-year COVID extension.